joaopelisson/ReactJS_UITwitter/README.md

 # ReactJS_UITwitter 🚀

-_This project was developed in a reactjs masterclass organized by @rockeatseat 🔥_
+_This project was developed in a reactjs masterclass organized by @rocketseat 🔥_

 ℹ️ The purpose of this project was to work in a simplified way in the construction of the twitter UI, with the basic functionalities and applying routes, layouts and hooks!